JamesMckenna/SystemsDesign.rocks/README.md

 * Remove the InMemory implementation for Identity Server 4 configuration and operational data.
 Implementing persistent storage for both configuration data and operations data will allow for client applications and service APIs to be added without needing to rebuild and re-deploy the STS application.
 This will give more freedom to an organization, allow for a better CI/CD pipeline in a multi-service application.
 Will allow developers to build new applications / services with full login and authorization support from thier development environment.

-* Add a UI and functionality to IS4 so one with the Developer Role can add client applications and service APIs to the STS as they become ready for deployment.
+* Add a UI and functionality to IS4 so one with the Developer Role can add client applications and service APIs to the STS.
+This will allow for the development enviroment to simulate a full production enviroment regarding authentication and authorization.
+It should decrease the bugs if an app / service is being developed using a deployed STS.

 * Make the public facing applications / web pages look pretty.
 A homogenous layout and design theme across the IdManagement, IS4 Login / Logout, and Main Client applications.
 Come to a decision on a Main Client framework.
 Leaning towards VueJs with a DotNet Core backend.
 The Main Client app is the main public facing website with blogging functionality.
 With it, an API will be needed for the blogging CRUD operations.
 If Backend For Frontend Architecture is used, this can all be built as a single Dot Net Core application.
 Automated testing will be needed.